wizzat/distribution/README.md

 be only one, the original written in Perl by Tim Ellis.
 But if others port it to Python, Ocaml, COBOL, or Brainfuck, then we'll include those versions here.

+I already feel the underlying tool has a little feature creep (the tokenizing and matching code), so this tool should be considered nearly feature-complete.

 Options
 =======